Sections

 • It is an easy-to-use technology and requires little maintenance.

-Another notable aspect of vacuum evaporators is their versatility and the large number of occasions they can be applied (as long as the results justify the investment needed for their installation, as they are not the most economical technology).
+Another notable aspect of vacuum evaporators is their versatility and the large number of occasions they can be applied.
 Vacuum evaporators are especially suitable for the separation and treatment of:

 It is common to complete a vacuum evaporation process with other wastewater treatment technologies, which can be applied beforehand (membranes, physicochemical processes, etc.), subjecting the effluent to a pretreatment that facilitates the evaporation process, or afterwards if a greater concentrate is desired.
 In this second case, the most suitable technology is crystallizers, which can be used in two ways: